Expansions of Iterated Stratonovich Stochastic Integrals Based on Generalized Multiple Fourier Series: Multiplicities 1 to 8 and Beyond: Introduction

 The construction of effective expansions (converging in the mean-square sense) for collections of iterated Stra\-to\-no\-vich stochastic integrals (\ref{str}) composes the subject of this article.

-The problem of effective jointly numerical modeling (in terms of the mean-square convergence criterion) of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) is difficult from theoretical and computing point of view \cite{KlPl2}-\cite{rr}.
-The only exception is connected with a narrow particular case, when $i_1=\ldots=i_k\ne 0$ and $\psi_1(s),\ldots,\psi_k(s)\equiv \psi(s)$.
+The problem of effective jointly numerical modeling (in the sense of the mean-square convergence criterion) of the iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) is difficult from theoretical and computing point of view \cite{KlPl2}-\cite{rr}.
+The only exception is connected with a narrow particular case when $i_1=\ldots=i_k\ne 0$ and $\psi_1(\tau),\ldots,\psi_k(\tau)\equiv \psi(\tau)$.
 This case allows the investigation with using of the Ito formula \cite{KlPl2}-\cite{Mi3}.

 Seems that iterated stochastic integrals may be approximated by multiple integral sums of different types \cite{Mi2}, \cite{Mi3}, \cite{Al}.
-However, this approach implies partition of the interval of integration $[t, T]$ of iterated stochastic integrals (the length $T-t$ of this interval is a small value, because it is a step of integration of numerical methods for Ito SDEs) and according to numerical experiments this additional partition leads to significant calculating costs \cite{7}.
+However, this approach implies partitioning of the interval of integration $[t, T]$ of iterated stochastic integrals (the length $T-t$ of this interval is a rather small value, because it is a step of integration of numerical methods for Ito SDEs) and according to numerical experiments this additional partitioning leads to significant calculating costs \cite{7}.